Bowl Me Over

 👍 Tips

 This is a low-sugar jam using the pink box of Sure-Jell fruit pectin.
-But trust me, just because it's low sugar please it's still sweet and delicious!
+But trust me, just because it's low sugar, please it's still sweet and delicious!

-This jam is amazing and you will love it!
+This delicious jam is amazing and you will love it!
 Just to show you how easy this is check out the video below with step-by-step directions.

 Do you have more questions?
 For all of my jam making tips, check out this post How to make jam.